HQarroum/awesome-iot/README.md

 > This sections regroups every awesome programming language, wther it is compiled, interpreted or a DSL, related to embedded development.

- - [C](https://en.wikipedia.org/wiki/C_(programming_language)) - C is a general-purpose, imperative computer programming language, supporting structured programming, lexical variable scope and recursion, while a static type system prevents many unintended operations.
+ - [C](https://en.wikipedia.org/wiki/C_(programming_language)) - A general-purpose, imperative computer programming language, supporting structured programming, lexical variable scope and recursion, while a static type system prevents many unintended operations.
- - [C++](https://en.wikipedia.org/wiki/C%2B%2B) - C++ is a general-purpose programming language.
+ - [C++](https://en.wikipedia.org/wiki/C%2B%2B) - A general-purpose programming language.
 It has imperative, object-oriented and generic programming features, while also providing facilities for low-level memory manipulation.
  - [Lua](http://www.lua.org/) - Lua is a powerful, fast, lightweight, embeddable scripting language.
 Lua is dynamically typed, runs by interpreting bytecode for a register-based virtual machine, and has automatic memory management with incremental garbage collection, making it ideal for configuration, scripting, and rapid prototyping.
  - [eLua](http://www.eluaproject.net/) - eLua stands for Embedded Lua and the project offers the full implementation of the Lua Programming Language to the embedded world, extending it with specific features for efficient and portable software embedded development.
  - [ELIoT](https://c3d.github.io/eliot/) - ELIoT is a very simple and small programming language specifcally designed to facilitate the configuration and control of swarms of small devices such as sensors or actuators.
-It can also be used as a powerful, remotely-accessible extension language for larger applications.

 #### Frameworks

  - [Eclipse Smarthome](https://eclipse.org/smarthome/) - The Eclipse SmartHome framework is designed to run on embedded devices, such as a Raspberry Pi, a BeagleBone Black or an Intel Edison.
 It requires a Java 7 compliant JVM and an OSGi (4.2+) framework, such as Eclipse Equinox.
  - [Iotivity](https://www.iotivity.org/) - IoTivity is an open source software framework enabling seamless device-to-device connectivity to address the emerging needs of the Internet of Things.
  - [Kura](https://eclipse.org/kura/) - Kura aims at offering a Java/OSGi-based container for M2M applications running in service gateways.
 Kura provides or, when available, aggregates open source implementations for the most common services needed by M2M applications.
-Kura components are designed as configurable OSGi Declarative Service exposing service API and raising events.
-While several Kura components are in pure Java, others are invoked through JNI and have a dependency on the Linux operating system.
  - [Mihini](https://wiki.eclipse.org/Mihini) - The main goal of Mihini is to deliver an embedded runtime running on top of Linux, that exposes high-level API for building M2M applications.
 Mihini aims at enabling easy and portable development, by facilitating access to the I/Os of an M2M system, providing a communication layer, etc.
  - [OpenHAB](http://www.openhab.org/) - The openHAB runtime is a set of OSGi bundles deployed on an OSGi framework (Equinox).
 It is therefore a pure Java solution and needs a JVM to run.
 Being based on OSGi, it provides a highly modular architecture, which even allows adding and removing functionality during runtime without stopping the service.
  - [Gobot](http://gobot.io/) - Gobot is a framework for robotics, physical computing, and the Internet of Things, written in the Go programming language.